Scroll to top

 Frequently Asked Questions

-Armoured vehicles are strongly recommended for all corporate travellers in Johannesburg.
-Carjacking is the primary threat, and armoured vehicles provide critical protection during ground movements.
+Armoured vehicles are strongly recommended for all corporate travellers in Johannesburg, particularly for movements outside controlled estates and after dark.
+Carjacking is the primary threat, and an armoured vehicle provides a critical layer of protection during ground movements.
+B4-level armour is the standard minimum; B6 is appropriate for elevated-threat principals.
+This applies in Sandton and Rosebank as well as in higher-crime areas.

 Get in Touch